hay-kot/recipes-api/README.md

 ## Recipes API

 Standalone Python API for working with Recipe data.
 This is a work in progress.
+After deploying, you can view the docs at `/docs` or `/redoc`.

 TODO's
-- [ ] More robust error handling
-- [ ] Stream HTML to prevent DOS attacks
+- [ ] Remove HTML Scrape Support (remove httpx from deps + improve security profile)

 Runtime Dependencies
 - Crfpp + model